DaoChaShao/py-ml-pt-cnn/README.md

 - The changelog is automatically generated from your commit messages following the Conventional Commits specification.
 - Run the generation command whenever you want to update the changelog, typically before a release or after significant changes.

+**LARGE FILE STORAGE (LFS)**
+---
+This project uses Git Large File Storage (LFS) to manage large files, such as datasets, models, and binary files.
+The instructions as follows are only used to upload the large file to the remote repository.

+1. Install Git LFS with the command `brew install git-lfs`.
+2. Initialise Git LFS in the repository with the command `git lfs install`. **ONLY ONCE**.
+3. Track the large files with the command `git lfs track "*.jpg"` (you can replace `*.jpg` with the appropriate file extension).
+4. Add the `.gitattributes` file to version control with the command `git add .gitattributes` or using the UI interface.
+5. Add the `data/` file to version control with the command `git add data/` or using the UI interface.
+6. Commit the changes with the command `git commit -m "Track large files with Git LFS"` or using the UI interface.
+7. Use the command `git lfs ls-files` to list all files being tracked by Git LFS.
+8. Push the changes to the remote repository with the command `git push origin main` or using the UI interface.
+9. If you change the name of remote while initialising the repository, you need to change the `origin` to your remote name, such as `GitHub` or `xxx`, in the command `git push -u GitHub main` or `git push -u GitHub main`.
+Besides, if you change the branch name, you also need to change the `main` to your branch name, such as `master` or `xxx`, in the command `git push -u GitHub master` or `git push -u xxx master`.
+Therefore, it is better to keep the default names of remote and branch.
+10. If you fail to push the large files, you might have used 2FA authentication.
+The normal push of the button of the UI interface is invalid.
+You can try to use a **personal access token (PAT)** instead of accessing the GitHub repository.
+If you have had the token, run the command `git push origin main` first.
+Then, enter the `username` and the `token` as the password.
+11. When you push with `username` and `token` successfully first, you can continue to use the button of the UI interface to push the changes.
+12. If you use `username` and `password` to initialise the repository, and you use the `personal access token (PTA)` to push the large files, you might fail to push the future changes with the `push` button of the UI.
+In this case, you can close the LFS push function by running the following command:
+    ```bash
+    git config lfs.<remote-url>/info/lfs.locksverify
+    ```
+    Then, you can use the `push` button of the UI to push the changes.
+13. You must **install Git LFS locally** before you clone the repository if you plan to get the **full size of the data**.
+Otherwise, you will only get the pointer files. you can run the following command to install Git LFS:
+    ```bash
+    git lfs uninstall
+    ```
+14. (Optional) If you have already cloned the repository without Git LFS installed, you can run the following command to fetch the actual large files:
+    ```bash
+    git lfs pull
+    ```